rudhanster/attendance-script/README.md

 SLCM calender should be set to default view , that is #week view.

 ### ⚠️ Important
-Session number in excel sheet should be blank for theory and 1 or 2 for lab[batch number|
+Session number in excel sheet should be  1 or 2 for lab[batch number|

 ### ⚠️ Important
 Attendance should be marked as `ab` in excel sheet.